folarin-ogungbemi/kologram/README.md

         * Navigate to the green button titled **Gitpod**
         * The creation of an environment might take a while. wait for gitpod to set up your environment.
         * It is important to pin your worksheet in Gitpod Dashboard and load subsequent opening of this project from the dashboard in order to keep all installed creds intact.
-1. Now we should have the [IDE](https://folarinogun-milestonepr-kf64x2mo04v.ws-eu63.gitpod.io/ "click to view interface") created.
     1. Here we have Visual Studio code as IDE.
         * By default, on the left side-bar is the respository we created in github including an already made README.md file, package.json, requirements.txt and run.py etc.
             * A mouse right click in this panel area gives us option to create new files and or folders in this repository.